-A. Application overview
+4.1.
+Application overview

-Fig. 3 shows the overall design of the collision avoidance application.
+Figure 3 shows the overall design of the collision avoidance application.
 In the front-end Gateway layer, there is an IoT Cloud driver module which communicates with devices and converts data between message broker and local device.
 The driver is deployed on the Gateway site of the IoT Cloud System, which runs on a local desktop machine and is managed by the Gateway.
-As most robots run Robot Operation System(ROS)[22], here ROS is adopted as the device driver that interacts directly with the robots.
+As most robots run Robot Operation System (ROS)[23], here, ROS is adopted as the device driver that interacts directly with the robots.
 The IoT Cloud driver will subscribe ROS topics to get the robot state, such as odometry, laser scans and so on, and then convert the data into messages that can be transmitted through a broker to the cloud.
-After finishing the data processing, the IoT Cloud will send back velocity commands through the message broker.
-The IoT Cloud driver will convert the message into a ROS message, which is then sent to the correct ROS topic so that the robot can be controlled.
-This paper uses ROS as a device driver just for demonstration.
-Besides ROS, other device specific drivers can also be used, as long as they can provide APIs for data retrieval.
+After finishing data processing, the IoT Cloud will send back velocity commands through the message broker.
+On receiving the message, the IoT Cloud driver will convert the velocity command message into a ROS message, which is then sent to the correct et al.: Cloud based Real-Time multi-robot Collision Avoidance for Swarm Robotics